JackTheEngineer/Drone/README.md

 I know the build Environment to be supported by Windows and Linux.

 ## Table of Content
-* Initial Idea
+* Initial idea
-* The Philosophy
+* The coding philosophy
-* Development Environment
+* Development environment
-    * The Software Environment
+    * The software environment
     * Hardware
 * A note about licensing

-## Initial Idea
+## Initial idea
 This Code is supposed to fulfill three aims:
 * To share my knowledge, my Environment and the enthusiasm for and about Test Driven Development in C.
     I am especially refering to the moments where i kept thinking that "There has to be a better way".